qanhnn12/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution/B. Runner and Customer Experience.md

 | 2           | 18             |
 | 3           | 30             |

+More pizzas, longer time to prepare.
+2 pizzas took 6 minutes more to prepare, 3 pizza took 12 minutes more to prepare.
+On average, it took 6 * (number of pizzas - 1) minutes more to prepare the next pizza.

 ### Q4.
 What was the average distance travelled for each customer?
 ```TSQL
 SELECT